projectaegisdepin-collab/Project-Aegis/README.md

 WHITE PAPER: PROJECT AEGIS
-Space-Based Post-Quantum Cryptographic (PQC) DePIN Identity Registry & Decentralized Edge Authentication Networks
+Space-Based Post-Quantum Cryptographic (PQC) DePIN Identity Registry & Decentralized Edge Authentication Networks markdown# 🛰️ Project Aegis: Space-Based Quantum-Resilient Identity Welcome to the official repository for Project Aegis.
+We are architecting decentralized physical infrastructure networks (DePIN) optimized for LEO satellite payloads.

+### 🌐 Connecting from X / Twitter?
+* **Read the Paper:** Scroll down to review the core architecture.
+* **Get Involved:** We are an open-source initiative looking for technical co-founders, post-quantum cryptographers, and embedded software engineers.
+* **Contribute:** Open an Issue or submit a Pull Request to optimize our cryptographic routing layer.
+***
 1. ABSTRACT
 Modern satellite, aerospace, and remote industrial communications rely heavily on centralized Public Key Infrastructure (PKI) frameworks.
 These legacy frameworks are critically vulnerable